acro5piano/simple-x11-remapper/README.md

       - 'C-w': ['Ctrl-Shift-Left', 'Ctrl-x']
 ```

-## Differences from Original xremap

-1. **Configuration Format**: Uses YAML instead of Ruby DSL
-2. **Implementation**: Pure Rust instead of mruby + C
-3. **Dependencies**: No Ruby runtime required
-4. **Performance**: Potentially faster due to Rust's performance characteristics

 ## Finding Window Class Names

-To find the window class name for your application, run xremap and it will print window information to stdout when the active window changes.
+To find the window class name for your application, run simple-x11-remapper and it will print window information to stdout when the active window changes.

 ## Building